Vonage Powers Customer Support Communications and Authentication Solutions for Global Manufacturer Fisher & Paykel

 About Vonage

 Vonage Holdings Corp. is headquartered in New Jersey, with offices throughout the United States, Europe, Australia and Asia.
-To follow Vonage on Twitter, please visit [url="]twitter.com%2Fvonage[/url].
-To become a fan on Facebook, go to [url="]facebook.com%2Fvonage[/url].
-To subscribe on YouTube, visit [url="]youtube.com%2Fvonage[/url].
+To follow Vonage on Twitter, please visit twitter.com/vonage.
+To become a fan on Facebook, go to facebook.com/vonage.
+To subscribe on YouTube, visit youtube.com/vonage.

 About Fisher & Paykel